Flint Creek Falls

 Distance: A roadside falls, just a few feet from a parking area.

-Description: Old Mill Falls is easily seen from the Rt-96 bridge over Flint Creek.
+Description: Old Mill Falls is easily seen from the NY-96 bridge over Flint Creek.
 There is a small park on the east side the creek for a side view.
-Be cautious of cars speeding down Rt-96.
+Be cautious of cars speeding down NY-96.